drjorgepolanco/mks/immersive/rails/metube/README.md

 #####Goal:
 - Understand the relationship between the browser and a Rails app (routes, controllers, views).
-- Building routes, controllers, views from scratch, and their function within a Rails app.
+- Building **routes**, **controllers**, **views** from scratch, and their function within a Rails app.
 - Understand the file structure of a Rails app.

+#####Challenges:
+- Data from Controllers to Views: Add additional instance variables to methods in the Movies controller and call them from the view.
+- Add more movies.
+- Add shows.
+- Create index with all movies.
+- Create a homepage and use link_to.